mikeford3/units/README.md

 # Dependencies
 * Catch - unit testing library, available on github.
 * StringConstant - compile time strings (to be removed now that constexpr strings and vectors are in C++20).
 The header file is included in this repo, originally copied from https://gist.github.com/dsanders11/8951887.
+Some minor changes to add the out stream operator (<<) and to silence unused variable warnings (which would stop StringConstant being C++14 so not suggested back to the author).
 * boost/hana - metaprogramming library.

 # Built and tested with